Ripley Under Ground (film): Release and reception

-Ripley Under Ground was produced during July and August 2003, but it was not released until two years later.
-The film was shown on the 2005 AFI Fest by American Film Institute.
-The film received a low-profile wide theatrical release on 6 November 2005, as well as being shown at the AFI Fest film festival in Los Angeles.
+The film was produced under the working titles "White On White" and "Ripley's Art", but it was released as Ripley Under Ground.
+It was produced during July and August 2003, but was not released until two years later.
+The film was shown on the 2005 AFI Fest on 6 November 2005.
 It was released on DVD on 24 July 2007 in the Netherlands.
 Box office figures are not available for the film.

 Critical reviews have been scarce, owing to the smaller release.
 Variety's review was less than positive, saying: "Although it strives to push Patricia Highsmith's best-known bad man in a snarky direction, Ripley Under Ground is too fidgety and unsure to settle on a sustained tone and ends up in a no man's land between hysterical satire and sleek Euro thriller.
 As previous filmic Ripleys demonstrated, from Purple Noon and The American Friend to The Talented Mr. Ripley and Ripley's Game, it's all in the casting, and the talented Mr. Barry Pepper is not capable of pulling off the demonically complicated and murderous con artist."